TDycores-Project/TDycore/README.md

 This project consists of a set of dynamical cores for simulating three-dimensional land processes in order to address questions about the hydrological cycle at global scale.
-TDycore applies higher-order, spatially-adaptive algorithms on geometries that capture features of interest, in an attempt to study problems including
+TDycore applies higher-order, spatially-adaptive algorithms on geometries that capture features of interest to study the subsurface transport of water and energy.

-* lateral water and energy transport in high-latitude systems
-* transport of water and energy in the soil-plant continuum
-* urban flooding
-* surface water dynamics

 TDycores provides two dynamical cores: